xanderex-sid/GSoC_DeepLense/README.md

 ### Task 3.B:

-The notebook `gsoc-task-3b-SRGAN.ipynb` in `specific_test_3B` trains a Super-Resolution Generative Adversarial Network (SRGAN) algorithm to enhance low-resolution strong lensing images using a limited dataset of real HR/LR pairs collected from HSC and HST telescopes.
+The <a href="https://github.com/xanderex-sid/GSoC_DeepLense/blob/main/specific_test_3B/gsoc-task-3b-SRGAN.ipynb">notebook</a> `gsoc-task-3b-SRGAN.ipynb` in `specific_test_3B` trains a Super-Resolution Generative Adversarial Network (SRGAN) algorithm to enhance low-resolution strong lensing images using a limited dataset of real HR/LR pairs collected from HSC and HST telescopes.
 It uses transfer learning, data augmentation and min-max normalization.

-I also used FSRCNN (from task 3.A) for fine-tuning in the notebook `gsoc-task-3b-fine-tuned-fsrcnn.ipynb` and performed experiments like using perceptual loss and L1 loss together or using L1 loss only instead of MSE loss.
+I also used FSRCNN (from task 3.A) for fine-tuning in the <a href="https://github.com/xanderex-sid/GSoC_DeepLense/blob/main/specific_test_3B/gsoc-task-3b-fine-tuned-fsrcnn.ipynb">notebook</a> `gsoc-task-3b-fine-tuned-fsrcnn.ipynb` and performed experiments like using perceptual loss and L1 loss together or using L1 loss only instead of MSE loss.

 #### Evaluation Results of Models on Validation Dataset: